illdefined/karyon/README.md

 ## Building

-Although *karyon* is intended to be portable to any platform with a MMU, only x86-64 is supported for now.
+Although *karyon* is intended to be portable to any platform with an MMU, only x86-64 is supported for now.

 ### Prerequisites